New Projects Will Help Sustain the Greenbelt’s Natural and Agricultural Systems

 Municipal Natural Assets Initiative (MNAI) will similarly support municipalities across the Greater Golden Horseshoe and beyond in managing natural areas as infrastructural assets.
 In doing so, MNAI will enable municipalities to better invest in and protect nature in the region.

-Royal Botanical Gardens of Hamilton (RBG) will assess the values contributed by natural areas in Hamilton’s Cootes to Escarpment EcoPark System.
-This will help support the business case for protecting near-urban natural corridors like Cootes to Escarpment.
+Royal Botanical Gardens (RBG) will assess the value to society contributed by ecosystem services from natural areas in Hamilton’s and Burlington’s Cootes to Escarpment EcoPark System.
+This will help support the business case for protecting near-urban natural corridors like Cootes to Escarpment EcoPark System.

 Wildlife Conservation Society Canada (WCS) will identify and map Key Biodiversity Areas (KBAs) across the Greenbelt and southern Ontario.
 By identifying these areas and listing them as KBAs—an international designation—WCS will help to protect critical biodiversity cores across our landscape.